atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 “had' not come upon you : and if
 *
-1 “Fanny had accepted of this generous j ‘^'friend, ” continued he, turning tq I lewson, we might all have been happy.”
+1 “Fanny had accepted of this generous j ‘^'friend, " continued he, turning tq I lewson, we might all have been happy."
 • lewson then advanced to Charles,
 ! shook him cordially by the hand, and I said he was come to. offer him any as i nstance
 || ' I
 i
 . ' r^g
-ststance in his power — “I will begin “hist, ” acldeci he, “by bailing you.”
+ststance in his power — “I will begin “hist, " acldeci he, “by bailing you."
-'“There is no bail to be admitted stoi* murder, ” replied gha.nles, “if inten -- “tional r but that is not the case here :
+'“There is no bail to be admitted stoi* murder, " replied gha.nles, “if inten -- “tional r but that is not the case here :
 “Mr. Lumley fairly challenged me to“ “him; but as his challenge was only a verbal one, I cannot produce “it in my justihcation : > I have no per
-‘ fon to be witness for me, and the fa“ “are determined to ruin meif {iof “fible,, merely for my fisterst prestiming;. “to think of their fon. — But be com“ “Sir, ” continued he to his father, “Lumley, I am told, is not yet “dead if he can be sofar restored to
+‘ fon to be witness for me, and the fa“ “are determined to ruin meif {iof “fible,, merely for my fisterst prestiming;. “to think of their fon. — But be com“ “Sir, " continued he to his father, “Lumley, I am told, is not yet “dead if he can be sofar restored to
 “his fenses, as to be capable of own“ “that he was the aggressor, and “can be prevailed on to do fo, you ‘‘ will, at least, have the fatisfastion to
 “know
 \